 It took us nearly a year to get this sake to our shop from Japan.
 Brewed in kioke (traditional cedar vats) that promote the growth of beneficial microorganisms, this sake exhibits lively flavors full of umami.
-Daishichi Brewery considers this 2009 vintage sake to be the ultimate expression of delight and fulfillment and named it Rakutenmei or "Delight in One's Destiny."
+Daishichi Brewery considers aged sake to be the ultimate expression of delight and fulfillment and named it Rakutenmei or "Delight in One's Destiny."

 Recognizing that it takes far more effort and technical prowess to create an exceptional junmai than a mediocre ginjo or daiginjo, Daishichi is committed to brewing sakes using traditional methods that cultivate deep umami over fruity or floral aromas.
 In fact, when we asked the brewery, "